 - through the use of forms, which may be on paper or on our Websites, such as when you login to access our Services, signup to receive our newsletters, register for information, make a purchase or commence a course of study;

-Certain personal data we collect is treated as a special category to which additional protections apply under data protection law e.g. personal data revealing racial or ethnic origin, political opinions and religious beliefs.
+Certain personal data we collect is treated as a special category to which additional protections apply under data protection law e.g. personal data revealing racial or ethnic origin, religious beliefs, or health-related information.

-Where we process special category personal data, we will also ensure we are permitted to do so under data protection laws: e.g. we have your explicit consent, the processing is necessary to protect your (or someone else’s ) vital interests where you are physically or legally incapable of giving consent; or the processing is necessary to establish or exercise or defend legal claims.
+Where we process Special Category Data, we will ensure we are permitted to do so under data protection laws, e.g. we have your explicit consent, the processing is necessary to protect your (or someone else’s) vital interests where you are physically or legally incapable of giving consent; or the processing is necessary to establish or exercise or defend legal claims.

 Generally, the personal data we collect about you depends upon the particular services we provide to you; but includes, although is not limited to:

-- iformation to check and verify your identity, eg your date of birth
+- information to check and verify your identity, e.g. your date of birth;

-- information about how you use our website, IT, communication and other systems
+- information about how you use our website, IT, communication and other systems; and

 Information that we collect automatically